hellosign/hellosign-openapi/sdks/php/docs/Api/OAuthApi.md

 # Dropbox\Sign\OAuthApi

-All URIs are relative to https://api.hellosign.com/v3.
+All URIs are relative to https://api.hellosign.com/v3, except if the operation defines another base path.

 | Method | HTTP request | Description |
 | ------------- | ------------- | ------------- |